connectrpc/connectrpc.com/docs/go/observability.md

 sidebar_position: 65
 ---

 Connect stays close to `net/http`, which means any logging, tracing, or metrics that work with an `http.Handler` or `http.Client` will also work with Connect.
-In particular, the [otelhttp](https://pkg.go.dev/go.opentelemetry.io/contrib/instrumentation/net/http/otelhttp) OpenTelemetry package and the [ochttp](https://pkg.go.dev/go.opencensus.io/plugin/ochttp) OpenCensus package both integrate seamlessly with Connect servers and clients.
+In particular, the [otelhttp](https://pkg.go.dev/go.opentelemetry.io/contrib/instrumentation/net/http/otelhttp) OpenTelemetry package integrates seamlessly with Connect servers and clients.

 For more detailed, RPC-focused metrics, use the [otelconnect] package. [otelconnect] works with your [OpenTelemetry] metrics and tracing setup to capture information such as: